-Apart from the implementation of control measures, an EM&A programme will be undertaken to monitor the dust impacts associated with construction to ensure no adverse construction air quality impacts on the adjacent ASRs and to verify the effectiveness of the control measures.
-In conclusion, adverse air quality impact during the construction stage is not anticipated given the proper control measures recommended in Section 1.6.1and the EM&A programme.
+Apart from the implementation of control measures, an EM&A programme will be undertaken to monitor the air quality impacts associated with construction to ensure no adverse construction air quality impacts on the adjacent ASRs and to verify the effectiveness of the control measures.
+In conclusion, adverse air quality impact during the construction stage is not anticipated given the proper control measures recommended in Section 1.6.1 and the EM&A programme.

 Since the proposed Project site was derived from fishponds, pond deposits underlay a majority of the Project site.
-Pond deposits are a mixture of organic material and may release odour for a short duration if excavated.
+Pond deposits are a mixture of organic material and may release odour if excavated.
 In order to minimise the odour nuisance to surrounding environment, the following control measures are recommended:

-- all malodorous excavated material should be placed as far as possible from any ASRs; - the malodourous materials will be immediately contained in watertight containers on-site and transported off-site by trucks for disposal at a strategic landfill within one day.
-Sufficient number of containers will be provided; - During transportation, odorous materials on the trucks should be properly covered by tarpaulin sheets; - Limited number of ponds shall be excavated at a time and the duration of the works at each pond shall also be limited; and - Frequent site inspections shall be conducted to monitor odour impact.
+- all malodorous excavated material should be placed as far as possible from any ASRs; - the malodourous materials will be immediately contained in airtight and watertight containers on-site and transported off-site by trucks for disposal at a strategic landfill within one day.
+Sufficient number of containers will be provided; - During transportation, odorous materials on the trucks should be properly covered by tarpaulin sheets; - Limited number of ponds shall be excavated at a time, in line with the phased construction works; and - Frequent site inspections shall be conducted to monitor odour impact.